-- (a) To make, sell or lend on hire, railway carriages and wagons. - (b) To carry on the business of mechanical engineers and general contractors. - (c) To purchase, lease, work and sell mine, minerals, land and buildings.
+- (b) To carry on the business of mechanical engineers and general contractors. - (c) To purchase, lease, work and sell mine, minerals, land and buildings.

 Nature of contract made by company: The company entered into a contract with Richie, for the financing of a construction of a railway line in Belgium.